K4L1Ma/GallagBus/README.md

 # Gallagbus

-Eventbus is a simple event bus written in Go
+Gallagbus is a simple event bus written in Go

 ## License

-Eventbus is free and released under the [MIT License](https://github.com/chiguirez/eventbus/blob/master/LICENSE)
+Gallagbus is free and released under the [MIT License](https://github.com/chiguirez/eventbus/blob/master/LICENSE)

 # Authors